Zak Ansah

-Zak Andy Ansah (born 4 May 1994) is an English-born Ghanaian semi professional footballer who plays for Faversham Town.
+Zak Andy Ansah (born 4 May 1994) is an English-born Ghanaian semi professional footballer who plays for Forest Hill Park and is dual-registered with AFC Whyteleafe.

 Club career

-Arsenal

 Ansah, the son of former Southend United player Andy Ansah, had spells with Sydenham Sports club and Charlton Athletic before joining the academy at Arsenal at the age of 10, who beat off interest from several other London-based clubs including Tottenham Hotspur and AFC Wimbledon.
 Ansah made his way through the club's youth system, making his debut for their under-18 side at the age of just 14 and later impressing in the NextGen Series youth competition.

 On 4 December 2012, with Arsenal already qualified for the next round of the competition, Ansah was named as a substitute for the club's Champions League group stage match against Olympiacos but remained on the bench during a 2–1 defeat.
 He suffered a tear of his ACL in July 2013 that ruled him out for eight months, the second time he had suffered the injury, but returned to the development squad in March 2014, scoring in a 5–3 win over West Ham United.
 At the end of the 2013–14 season, Ansah was released by Arsenal without making a first-team appearance.

-Charlton Athletic

 Ansah subsequently joined Football League Championship side Charlton Athletic on a two-year deal, working with under-21 development manager Jason Euell.
 In March 2015, he joined Football League Two side Plymouth Argyle until the end of the 2014–15 season, scoring on his debut for the club, the third goal in a 3–0 win over Cheltenham Town.
 He then scored Plymouth Argyle's first goal of their League 2 Play-off tie with Wycombe Wanderers at Home Park, his goal making the scoreline 3–1 in Wycombe's favour at the time.
 He made a total of 10 appearances for the club, scoring twice.

 In August 2015, Ansah returned to League Two, joining Newport County on an initial one-month loan deal, making his debut in a 3–2 defeat to Leyton Orient.
 At the end of that loan period he returned to Charlton before rejoining Newport County for a second loan on 9 October 2015.
 On 24 October 2015 he scored his first two goals for Newport in a 4–1 win over Bristol Rovers.
 He returned to Charlton when his loan ended on 12 December 2015.